jodfie/TF-Lite-On-Pi/Raspberry_Pi_Guide.md

   <img src="/doc/Coral_and_EdgeTPU2.png">
 </p>

-My Master's degree was in ASIC design, so the Edge TPU is very interesting to me!
 If you're a computer architecture nerd like me and want to learn more about the Edge TPU, [here is a great article that explains how it works](https://cloud.google.com/blog/products/ai-machine-learning/what-makes-tpus-fine-tuned-for-deep-learning).

 It makes object detection models run WAY faster, and it's easy to set up.
 These are the steps we'll go through to set up the Coral USB Accelerator: